flutable/ds03getcleandata/README.md

        Inertial signals

+##Original data
-Original data provided as follows (from original
+The original data were provided as follows (from original dataset)
 #
 #- 'features_info.txt': Shows information about the variables used on the feature vector.
 #- 'features.txt': List of all features.